liferlisiqi/Traffic-Sign-Classifier/README.md

 Overview
 ---
-In this project, I will deep neural networks and convolutional neural networks to classify traffic signs.
+In this project, I used deep neural networks and four classic convolutional neural network architectures to classify traffic signs.
 I will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, I will then try out my model on images of German traffic signs that you find on the web.
+After the model is trained, I will then try out my model on images of German traffic signs that I find on the web.

 The Project
 ---
 The goals / steps of this project are the following:
-* Load the data set
-* Explore, summarize and visualize the data set
+* Load and explore the data set
-* Design, train and test a model architecture
-* Use the model to make predictions on new images
+* Realize LeNet architecture and use ReLu, mini-batch gradient descent and dropout.
+* Use AlexNet to recognize traffic signs and use L2 regulization, learning rate decay and data augmentation to optimize it.
 * Analyze the softmax probabilities of the new images
 * Summarize the results